TheCat-In-TheClouds/MAGD271/1 Classes Collections/README.md

 1. Declare and assign crucial variables in setup() and draw().
 (10 pts.)

-2. Create a minimum of two classes.
+2. Create and use a minimum of two classes.
 (10 pts.)

 3. Extend one super- or parent class to a sub- or child class and override a function.
 (10 pts.)